 - 22 countries in 6 months: a project manager’s travel career break

 Feeling inspired to plan a career break of your own?
-Get started now with our six-step guide to making your travel career break a reality.
+Get started now with our ultimate guide to taking a travel career break.

 Do you have a story to tell about a transformational travel career break?
 We’d love to hear from you.
 You can get in touch on email@example.com.